Graduate Degree in

 Power Systems, Energy Systems, Advanced Managerial Wind Energy

 - Energy Law & Policy

-Total program cost for Texas residents entering in Fall semester 2020 is $42,500.
+Total program cost for Texas residents is $42,500.
 The program cost includes all university tuition and fees, cost of all instruction, course books and required materials, academic advising, and administrative and technical support.
 The program cost does not include travel, lodging, or laptop computers.

-A one-time Enrollment Deposit of $500 is due upon acceptance into the program to hold a seat in the cohort.
+A one-time non-refundable Enrollment fee of $500 is due upon acceptance into the program to hold a seat in the cohort.
 The breakdown is as follows: